 Making new teams can be more refreshing and would bring a new change for the employees as well.

-Not only this fresh change will help them adapt to any changes in the organization but it will also help them to learn the nature of others and get inspired from each other.
+Not only this fresh change will help them adapt to any changes in the organization but it will also help them to learn the nature of others and get inspired by each other.

 9. Present The New Changes As Exciting Challenges For The Employees: